Stripping Car Paint By Hand

 Before you start applying the paint stripper, lay plastic drop cloths around the entire work area.
 Safety gear should include a respirator mask, rubber gloves, and safety glasses.

 Pour a good amount of paint stripper in an open container.
-The stripper is applied to the car with a wide paintbrush, working in one direction only.
+Apply with a wide paint brush, working in one direction only.

 Avoid seams, as the stripper may seep through after you've applied paint.
 That would certainly lift any fresh paint.
 Be careful around rubber and plastic as they may be damaged.